snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 - **Keep inner diameter as consistent as possible throughout the gas path, especially from the gas inlet through the thermalization region and into the reaction zone.**
   - If a change in diameter is unavoidable, use smooth transitions (e.g., conical reducers) rather than abrupt steps to minimize turbulence and dead zones.

+-Process operates at 0.1–5 Torr, with a base pressure target below 0.5 Torr for chamber evacuation.
+This is in the low-pressure (transitional to molecular) flow regime, where:
+  - Laminar flow is easily maintained in a straight, matched-diameter path.
+  - Wall interactions and dead volume become more important than turbulence.
+  - The bellows must be vacuum-tight and rated for at least 10⁻³ Torr, which all standard 4-inch KF40 bellows meet.

 Base Pressure: Below 500 mTorr
 - It is standard to evacuate the ALD chamber to a base pressure as low as possible—ideally below 500 mTorr (0.5 Torr)—to remove contaminants and residual gases.